Sunday 29 November 2015

 Gradually they learn all twelve of the most regularly performed choruses, using Handel’s own music rather than a simplified arrangement.
 This enables young singers who have enjoyed the experience (and they do!) to go and sing Messiah anywhere, ensuring that the UK’s Messiah-singing tradition continues for many generations to come.

-What’s more, in keeping with Handel’s own philanthropic outlook, the concert raises money for WaterAid.
+What’s more, in keeping with Handel’s own philanthropic outlook, the 2015 concert will, for the third year running, raise money for WaterAid UK.